 Discover Chania Town.
 Oozing with character, the town’s picturesque Venetian style harbour is lined with bars and tavernas.
 Ideal for food lovers and the perfect place to sample some of the finest local cuisine, including fresh fish plucked from the Aegean waters the same day and washed down with some locally produced Greek wine.
 Nightlife is plentiful and there are shopping opportunities galore, for enjoyable afternoons spent meandering the narrow streets to pick up a bargain or two.

-The charming resort of Agia Marina lies just 9 kms from Chania Town and its traditional village feel coupled with its close proximity to Chania Town and not to mention great sandy beach which offer no end of watersports makes this a great place to stay whilst on holiday in Crete.
+Why not discover the charming resort of Agia Marina?
+Quietly going about its business, nestled on the north coast just nine kilometres from Chania Town and boasting Blue Flag status and seafront tavernas.
+The traditional village atmosphere coupled with its close proximity to Chania Town, and of course its great sandy beach, makes this a great place to stay while on holiday in Crete.

 Paleochora - A great beach in the southwest of the region with a wonderful 'miles from anywhere' feel.

 Agia Marina - Agia Marina's long sandy beach with its excellent facilities which include watersports as well as beach bars and tavernas make this ideal for families and couples alike.